 This swing has it all!
-No, really it does: Two recline positions, a wall plug, 16 sounds and songs — and it can swing from front-to-back or side-to-side.
+No, really it does: Two recline positions, a wall plug, 6 speeds, 16 sounds and songs — and it can swing from front-to-back or side-to-side.
 The seat pad, infant insert, and head support are all machine washable.

 Cons: It’s pretty big — like your living room will feel like a room with a baby swing in it — but if space isn’t an issue, go for it.

 Design-savvy moms love this motorized infant seat that’s sleek, modern, and fairly unobtrusive as far as baby gear is concerned.
 It has five different movements, adjustable speed and volume, built-in white noise, and you can Bluetooth it to your phone to control everything from the comfort of the couch.
 Bonus: It plugs into the wall so you don’t have to replace the batteries all the darn time.